juekr/remote-friendship-lamp/README.md

   }
 }

-// This gets called to connect to the webservice, either for getting or for setting the lamp color
+// Function to connect to the webservice, either for getting or for setting the lamp color
-// Here a simple HTTPS web request is being use – but this could be easily changed to support i. e. web sockets or something completely different void myHttpRequest(String statusMode) {
+// using a simple HTTPS web request – but this could be easily changed to support i. e. web
-   if ((WiFiMulti.run() == WL_CONNECTED)) {
+// sockets or something completely different void myHttpRequest(String statusMode) {
       std::unique_ptr<BearSSL::WiFiClientSecure>client(new BearSSL::WiFiClientSecure);
       client->setInsecure();
       HTTPClient https;